Possible role of magnetic reconnection in the electromagnetic counterpart of binary black hole merger: Conclusion

-We acknowledge useful comments and feedbacks by D. Arnett, M. Begelman, M. Rees, L. Rezzolla, B. Zhang.
+A constructive feedback from the referee is acknowledged.
+We acknowledge useful comments and feedbacks by D. Arnett, M. Begelman, M. Rees, L. Rezzolla, E. Vishniac, B. Zhang.
 This work was supported, in part, by NASA under Grants NNX13AG10G and NNX15AJ71G.